 Kienan joined Watsi on September 23rd, 2015.
-Four years ago, Kienan became the 1496th member to automatically support a new Watsi patient every month.
-Since then, 4,302 more people have become monthly donors!
-Kienan's most recent donation traveled 8,800 miles to support Bres, a vegetable farmer from Cambodia, to fund mastoidectomy ear surgery.
+Five years ago, Kienan became the 1496th member to automatically support a new Watsi patient every month.
+Since then, 4,512 more people have become monthly donors!
+Kienan's most recent donation traveled 8,700 miles to support Miseyek, 14-year-old from Tanzania, to fund mobility restoring leg surgery.

 Bres is a 38-year-old rice and vegetable farmer from Cambodia.
 He is married with one son and two daughters.
 When he is finished working, he enjoys listening to music and spending time with his children.
 Twenty-three years ago, Bres had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Bres experiences dizziness, discharge, tinnitus, pain, and hearing loss.
 He is unable to hear others clearly and cannot communicate easily.
 Bres traveled to our medical partner's care center to receive treatment.
 On March 9th, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 "I hope that the ear discharge and the ear infection stops, and my hearing improves," he shared.